-1.4 Related Safeguarding Policies
+1.5 Related Safeguarding Policies

 - This policy is one of a series in the school's integrated safeguarding portfolio and should be read and actioned in conjunction with the policies as listed below:

 - o Behaviour

-- $\circ \quad \text{Online Safety} \\$
+- Online Safety

 - Anti-Bullying

 - Data Protection

-- o Relationship and Sex Education
+- Relationship and Sex Education

 - Health and Safety

 - Attendance

 - Risk Assessments

-- o First Aid
+- First Aid

 - o Managing Allegations Against Staff

 - Staff Code of Conduct

 - Acceptable Use of Technology

-- o Safer Recruitment
+- Safer Recruitment

+- Whistleblowing

-- o Whistleblowing
+- o Red Alert

-- $\circ \quad \text{Red Alert} \\$

-- o Complaints
+- Complaints

 - Mobile & Smart Technology

-1.5 Policy Compliance, Monitoring and Review
+1.6 Policy Compliance, Monitoring and Review

 - South Avenue Primary School will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
-The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One and/or Annex A of KCSIE 2022 as appropriate.
+The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One and/or Annex A of KCSIE 2023 as appropriate.
 A copy of this policy can be found on the school website. - Parents/carers can obtain a copy of the school Child Protection Policy and other related policies on request.
-Additionally, our policies can be viewed via the school website.

-- The policy forms part of our school development plan and will be reviewed annually by the governing body who has responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead and Head of School will ensure regular reporting on safeguarding activity and systems to the governing body.
+Additionally, our policies can be viewed via the school website. - The policy forms part of our school development plan and will be reviewed annually by the governing body who has responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead and Head of School will ensure regular reporting on safeguarding activity and systems to the governing body.
 The governing body will not receive details of individual pupil situations or identifying features of families as part of their oversight responsibility.